dneprojects/habitron/developer_doc.md

 in [`CHANGELOG.md`](CHANGELOG.md) as concise one-liners; this file keeps the full rationale and implementation detail for each release.

+## v3.3.0

+Ships what v3.3.0b1 carried -- the entity ids and their migration, described below -- confirmed on the known installations: non-zero on the update, 0 on every start after it.
+The migration count is a debug line again rather than a warning.

+### The Touch firmware directory is created, not reported missing
+`scan_firmware_dir_blocking` used to log a warning whenever the directory was absent.
+It runs on every poll and per Touch panel, so an installation that never wanted the app update repeated that line for its lifetime -- over a directory whose absence is the normal case.
+It is now created on the spot (inside the executor the scan already runs in), reported once at info with what belongs in it, and only a *failure* to create it -- a permission problem, a file in its place -- is a warning, once per path.

 ## v3.3.0b1

 ### Entity ids moved onto the core integration's scheme